-Turkey is classified as a hyperinflationary economy and therefore IAS 29 'Financial Reporting in Hyperinflationary Economies' applies to the Group's sales subsidiary in Turkey.
-Accordingly, the financial statements of HUGO BOSS Magazacilik Ltd. Sti., Izmir, Turkey, which has the Turkish lira as its functional currency have been restated for the change in general purchasing power retrospectively as of January 1, 2022.
-For translation into the Group currency (euro), all amounts are translated at the closing rate as of December 31, 2021.
-Pursuant to IAS 21 'The Effects of Changes in Foreign Exchange Rates' paragraph 42, the comparative amounts of the previous reporting period have not been restated.
+Turkey is classified as a hyperinflationary economy and therefore IAS 29 "Financial Reporting in Hyperinflationary Economies" applies to the Group's sales subsidiary in Turkey.
+Accordingly, the financial statements of HUGO BOSS Magazacilik Ltd. Sti., Izmir, Turkey, which has the Turkish lira as its functional currency, have been restated for the changes in general purchasing power retrospectively since January 1, 2022.
+The financial statements are based on a historical cost approach.
+All prior-year amounts have been translated into the Group currency (euro) at the closing rate as of December 31, 2021.
+Pursuant to IAS 21 "The Effects of Changes in Foreign Exchange Rates" paragraph 42, comparative amounts of the previous reporting period have not been restated.

-Additionally, in order to reflect the changes in purchasing power at the balance sheet date, the carrying amounts of non-monetary assets and liabilities, shareholders' equity, and comprehensive income at subsidiaries in hyperinflationary economies are restated in terms of a measuring unit applicable at the balance sheet date.
+Additionally, in order to reflect the changes in general purchasing power at the balance sheet date, the carrying amounts of non-monetary assets and liabilities, shareholders' equity, and comprehensive income at subsidiaries in hyperinflationary economies are restated in terms of a measuring unit applicable at the balance sheet date.
 These are indexed using a general price index in accordance with IAS 29.
-However, no restatement is required for non-monetary assets and liabilities carried at amounts current at the end of the balance sheet date, such as net realizable value or fair value, as well as for monetary items, as they represent money held, to be received, or to be paid.
-All items in the profit and loss statement have to be expressed in terms of the measuring unit applicable at the balance sheet date.
+However, no restatement is required for non-monetary assets and liabilities, as well as for monetary items, carried at amounts current at the end of the balance sheet date, such as net realizable value or fair value, as they represent money held, to be received, or to be paid.
+All items in the statement of profit and loss have to be expressed in terms of the measuring unit applicable at the balance sheet date.

-Non-monetary assets that have been restated following the guidance in IAS 29 continue to be subject to impairment assessment in accordance with guidance in the relevant IFRS standards.
+Non-monetary assets that have been restated following IAS 29 are still subject to an impairment assessment in accordance with relevant IFRS.